greje656/Questions/validation.md

 ![](images/reflectance.jpg)

-For the Fresnel term we use a pre filtered Fresnel offset stored in a 2d lut (as proposed by Brian Karis at [Siggraph](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_slides.pdf)).
-The approximation means we can get results that can are slightly different from Arnold's standard_surface (see "the effect of metalness" from Zap Andeson's [Physical Material Whitepaper](https://www.dropbox.com/s/jt8dk65u14n2mi5/Physical%20Material%20-%20Whitepaper%20-%201.01.pdf?dl=0) for more detail on how the Frenel term is calculated in Arnold):
+For the Fresnel term we use a pre filtered Fresnel offset stored in a 2d lut (as proposed by Brian Karis during [Siggraph 2013](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_slides.pdf)).
+While results can diverge slightly from Arnold's standard_surface (see "the effect of metalness" from Zap Andeson's [Physical Material Whitepaper](https://www.dropbox.com/s/jt8dk65u14n2mi5/Physical%20Material%20-%20Whitepaper%20-%201.01.pdf?dl=0) for more detail on how the Frenel term is calculated in Arnold), in most cases we get an edge tint that is pretty close:

 ![](images/metal4.jpg)